MicrosoftLearning/AZ-030T00-Microsoft-Azure-technologies-for-AWS-architects/Instructions/Mini-labs/Module 04/02-MiniLab_Enable Azure AD Self-Service Password Reset.md

     As part of a wider deployment of SSPR, nested groups are supported.
 Make sure that the users in the group(s) you choose have the appropriate licenses assigned.
 There's currently no validation process of these licensing requirements.

-5. To enable SSPR for the select users, select **Save**.
+5. To enable SSPR for the selected users, select **Save**.

 ## Select authentication methods and registration options

 When users need to unlock their account or reset their password, they're prompted for an additional confirmation method.
 This additional authentication factor makes sure that only approved SSPR events are completed.
-You can choose which authentication methods to allow, based on the registration information the user provides.
+You can choose which authentication methods to allow based on the registration information the user provides.

-1. On the **Authentication methods** page from the menu in the left-hand side, set the **Number of methods required to reset** to *1*.
+1. On the **Authentication methods** page from the menu on the left-hand side, set the **Number of methods required to reset** to *1*.

     To improve security, you can increase the number of authentication methods required for SSPR.

 2. Choose the **Methods available to users** that your organization wants to allow.
-For this demonstration, check the boxes to enable the following methods:
+For this mini-lab, check the boxes to enable the following methods:

     - *Mobile app notification*